 Overnight in Luang Prabang.
-Meal plan: Breakfast and dinner.

 Day 15 Luang Prabang Area

 An early departure today takes to the Mekong River for a boat journey to visit the Pak Ou Caves.
 The boat is long and quite large, covered, with comfortable seat cushions, life jackets and a WC.